 We work with you every step of the way, including the preparation of all appropriate documents before the sale, the signing of non-disclosure confidentiality agreements by prospective buyers, and the negotiating and drafting of a contract when you’ve found an appropriate buyer.

 Buyers evaluating your business will generally want to see at least three years of financial information, including tax returns and a current balance sheet.
 You should have the most recent 12 months’ financial statements by month, as buyers will want to see any seasonal fluctuations.
-Other information that might be valuable for a buyer include permits, licensing, leases, customer and vendor contracts, supplier lists, and marketing materials.
+Other information that might be valuable for a buyer to include are permits, licensing, leases, customer and vendor contracts, supplier lists, and marketing materials.
 You may want to continue to earn a salary by working for the buyer as an employee after the closing, and we can assist with negotiating and drafting a mutually acceptable employment agreement for you or for a key employee who has helped you build your business.

 Selling a business can be a complex endeavor fraught with seemingly endless questions.
 Don’t sell yourself short; turn to an attorney for help.
-To speak with one of our experienced professionals about your legal concern, contact Blustein, Shapiro, Rich & Barone, LLP.
+To speak with one of our experienced professionals about your legal concern, contact Blustein, Shapiro, Frank & Barone, LLP.